henryadj/16079735/README.md

 convert.Convert_All()
 ````

-## Line Detection (Hough Transform)
-A method using a rule based approach to convert the lines in images into data points with Hough Transform was experimented with
-but it is fragile and not robust, and was abandoned in favour of machine learning techniques.

 ## Graph Generation
 Using Graphviz and Networkx to generate graphs that have similar design style to the organisational group structures.
 This enabled the creation of a large number of synthetic group structures.